ahoqueali/ahoqueali.github.io/simple-library/README.md

 === The Simple library Object Oriented Design ==
 The Simple library system consists of the following classes:
-- Library - the main facade to the library system
+1. Library - the main facade to the library system
-- Inventory - the titles repository
+2. Inventory - the titles repository
-- Member - the user of the library who can borrow a copy of a title
+3. Member - the user of the library who can borrow a copy of a title
-- Title - the title is the book, DVD, CD
+4. Title - the title is the book, DVD, CD
-- TitleCopy - each title can have many title copies and they can be of different media formats.. e.g. book, dvd, cd
+5. TitleCopy - each title can have many title copies and they can be of different media formats.. e.g. book, dvd, cd

+ == Extensibility ==
+The system allows extensibility through adding of new media types by extending the AbstractTitleItem. and implementing a media specific interface for specific functionalities.

 == Development Process ==
 The system was developed using TDD with BDD acceptance criteria.
-Each component of the system was developed incrementally and driven by the tests.

-== Thread Safety ==
+== Thread Safety and scaleability ==
-The system is made thread safe by using ConcurrentHashMap for storing titles and members.
-The ConcurrentHashMap is used as it offers thread-safety and high throughput.
-The CopyOnWriteArray is used for tracking the state of the copies of titles and the copies borrowed by a member.
+The system is made thread safe and scalable by:
+1. using ConcurrentHashMap for storing titles and members.
+The ConcurrentHashMap is used as it offers thread-safety and high throughput as it uses CAS.
+2. The CopyOnWriteArray is used for tracking the state of the copies of titles and the copies borrowed by a member.

-The immutable loan class is used to track the loaning of a title copy and is managed using an AtomicReference.
+3. The immutable loan class is used to track the loaning of a title copy and is managed using an AtomicReference.

-The system avoids using intrinsic locking and make use of compare-and-swap for synchronisation.

- == Extensibility ==
-The system allows extensibility through adding of new media types by extending the AbstractTitleItem. and implementing a media specific interface for specific functionalities.

 == How To run ==